Cameras from a time when photos were taken with care and craftsmanship

 My area of interest is mainly 35mm film cameras from the mid 50s through to the early 80s (pre-auto-focus and copious plastic).
 Unfortunately good quality information is sometimes more scarce than surviving cameras, so the aim of this website is to preserve and share knowledge.
 I prefer to gather information through hands-on examination, along with study of instruction manuals and other credible material.
-I strive not to simply reproduce what other collectors have written, and correct some of the nonsense that has been written about various camera models.
+I strive not to simply reproduce what other collectors have written.

 I update this site quite regularly, usually when I've obtained a new bit of equipment, or found a fresh snippet of information.

 I got interested in photography in my early teens.
 My equipment was basic, because my only income was a £1-a-week newspaper delivery round.
 I lusted after the shiny things covered in dials and buttons.
 Many years later, some of those cameras have become very affordable, and I have a little spare cash these days.

 Many purchases are a complete gamble due to sellers who have no idea how to use a film camera (and so cannot identify features that don't work as intended), plus there are the unscrupulous, who are economic with the truth to gain a quick profit (see the ones that got away).
 If in doubt about the quality of the merchandise or the integrity of the seller, I work on the basis there will always be another one along in a few hours, days, weeks, months (sometimes years).

 I'm using ROR (Residual Oil Remover) Pro Lens Cleaning Fluid to clean lenses and glass; obtained from Jack the Hat Photographic.

 Replacing light seals isn't difficult, but it is fiddly.
-Guidance can be found at Jon Goodman's Seal Replacement Instructions.
-Not every make and model is covered, but the procedure is pretty much the same for most cameras.
+I have included links to specific instructions for some models, plus generic instructions, as the procedure is pretty much the same for most cameras.